sustrik/ribosome/README.md

 .}
 ```

-The script above produces the following output:
+The script above produces the following output (which happens to be a
+C program):

 ```
 #include <stdio.h>